serebrov/serebrov.github.io-hugo/content/posts/2019-06-16-multi-origin-cloudfront-setup.md

 ```

-# Redirect Requests to the new Location with S3 Static Website
+## Another Way to Redirect Requests to the new Location with S3 Static Website

 This is another solution to the problem described above: redirect requests from the old location (such as `app.myapp.com` to new `www.myapp.com/www`).